 Pandemic overshadows Japan's New Year tuna auction

-The most expensive fish of the day - a 208kg bluefin caught off the northern Aomori region of Japan, known for its quality tuna - was bought by another bidder for 20.84 million yen (S$266,500).
+The most expensive fish of the day - a 208 kg bluefin caught off the northern Aomori region of Japan, known for its quality tuna - was bought by another bidder for 20.84 million yen (S$267,152).

-That is just a fraction of the millions of dollars that sushi businessman and self-proclaimed "Tuna King" Kiyoshi Kimura has shelled out in recent years to secure the bragging rights that come with buying the auction's top tuna.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg